2022 Webinar Series

 The benefits of HSGs

-Join us for a lunchtime webinar as we chat to Professor Anne Hemingway, who will be dispelling the myths and explaining the benefits of this common procedure.
+We were joined by Professor Anne Hemingway, who dispelled the myths and explaining the benefits of this common procedure.

 Anne qualified in 1975 from Guys Hospital Medical School, London University and entered radiology training in1979 at the Hammersmith Hospital & Royal Postgraduate Medical School (RPMS).